 Capillaries

 Capillaries are the very smallest blood vessels.
-Their walls are only one cell thick which means it is easy for substances to be exchanged by diffusion e.g oxygen, carbon dioxide and glucose.
+Their walls are only one cell thick which provides a short diffusion pathway for substances to be exchanged by diffusion e.g. oxygen, carbon dioxide and glucose.
 Remember that a short diffusion pathway is one of the factors which speeds up the rate of diffusion.
 In tissues, there are networks of capillaries called capillary beds which we will look at when we cover the formation of tissue fluid.

 Veins